Jeffchiucp/ExplodingPlatForm/README.md

 #### Scenes
 * [list the different scenes/screens used in the game]

-List of Prototype and Game Design
+Design Prototype and Game Design

 #### Controls/Input
 [describe the control scheme used in the game]

 #### Level Design
 Level 1
-Player rescue 5 objects
+Player begins to jump and rescue 1 objects
 Level 2
-Player rescue all 10 objects
+Player rescue all 5 objects
 Level 3
 Collect all of the power equipment to upgrade to reach safety [Back to top ^](#)